CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 **Force manual quantity confirmation** – blocks the "Fast scan" on the document.
 For each performed scan, the user has to manually confirm the quantity, i.e., press the save button before adding the item with a scan.

-**Overwrite already picked batches** – when a Batch is already picked for a line, for example, in SAP B1, then picking the same batch in WMS will overwrite its quantity rather than adding to what was already picked.
+**Overwrite already picked batches** – when a Batch is already picked for a line, for example, in SAP Business One, then picking the same batch in WMS will overwrite its quantity rather than adding to what was already picked.

 **Receipt from production always to default Bin Location** – when receipting to a warehouse with bin locations, the default bin will be automatically chosen.
 Selecting other bin locations will be blocked.